chabb/load-balancer/README.md

 ![BundleBetter](https://raw.github.com/chabb/load-balancer/master/images/good_bundle.png)

 Our app take no space.
-Only angular and the different modules we use take a lot of space.
+Only angular, the css styles, and the different modules we use take a lot of space.
 You can notice that a lot of space is taken by the icons of the component library.
 We could remove them

+### Time profiler